Skip to main content

 reduction

-Adverse reactions which required dosage reduction in ≥2% of patients included:
+Adverse reactions that required dosage reduction in ≥2% of patients included rash, fatigue, decreased appetite, and reduction in growth velocity.

 Dosage